NiamhOL/Data-Representation-2020-Project/README.md

 2. Copy the url to the web browser: to view the membership should appear like :http://127.0.0.1:5000/membership.html   to view the general website http://127.0.0.1:5000/Meducatehome.html  and using the tabs we can navigate through the different tabs

-## Python Anywhere:

-Python Anywhere can be accessed at the following link
- * Again you will arrive at the login page and the same username and password should be used.
- Please enter the following:

-      * username
-      * password

- * I have promted this in this situation but this would be removed in a normal situation.
- * If the incorrect username or password is entered the user will not be able to enter the website until they enter the correct credentials.
- * If you would like to view my work for python anywhere my creddentials are the following:

-      * email
-      * username
-      * password

- * I added a module to the service on the host: added corrs - again this can be viewed by loggining into the python anywhere website.

 ### MySQL Database